Publication: Festivals, Territory, and Society, by Aurélien Djakouane and Emmanuel Négrier

 This book offers a fresh analysis of the festival phenomenon, at a time when their near-disappearance from the cultural calendar during the health crisis has, by contrast, highlighted the importance of festivals in the collective imagination.

-The shift toward treating culture as a series of events has been one of the driving forces behind cultural policy for the past four decades, particularly during the Lang years, which highlighted the celebratory aspect of culture.
-The prominent role that festivals now play in cultural life calls for a reevaluation of their territorial and social impact, beyond their ephemeral nature.
+The shift toward treating culture as a series of events has been one of the driving forces behind cultural policy for the past four decades, particularly during the Lang years, which highlighted the festive aspect of culture.
+The role that festivals now play in cultural life requires us to rethink their territorial and social impact, beyond their ephemeral nature.

 This book offers a fresh analysis of the festival phenomenon, at a time when their near-disappearance from the cultural calendar during the health crisis has, by contrast, highlighted the importance of festivals in the collective imagination.
-Five perspectives have been selected, each explored in a separate chapter: socioeconomic indicators, audiences, partners, social media, and volunteerism.
-The analysis concludes with a typology of seven categories of festivals: Icons, Major Events, Brands, Public Hubs, Volunteer-Driven, Small-Scale, and, finally, Off-Season.
+Five perspectives were selected, each explored in a separate chapter: socioeconomic indicators, audiences, partners, social media, and volunteerism.
+The analysis concludes with a typology of seven categories of festivals: Icons, Large-Scale Events, Brands, Public Hubs, Volunteer-Driven Events, Small-Scale Events, and, finally, Off-Season Events.

-This book is the culmination of a three-year research project—SoFEST!—that began before the pandemic and was continued and completed during it.
-Initiated and coordinated by France Festivals, SoFEST! is the result of close cooperation between a research team, regional and national festival networks (the Collectif des festivals bretons, De Concert!, the Fédération des Festivals de Chanson Francophone), as well as the Grand-Est Cultural Agency and Occitanie en Scène, the Department of Studies, Forecasting, Statistics, and Documentation of the Ministry of Culture, Sacem, and Crédit Coopératif.
+This book is the culmination of three years of research—SoFEST!—that began before the start of the pandemic and was then continued and completed during it.
+Initiated and coordinated by France Festivals, SoFEST! is the result of close cooperation between a research team, regional and national festival networks (the Collectif des festivals bretons, De Concert!, the Federation of Francophone Song Festivals), as well as the Grand-Est Cultural Agency and Occitanie en Scène, the Department of Studies, Forecasting, Statistics, and Documentation of the Ministry of Culture, Sacem, and Crédit Coopératif.

 More information and access:Link